Two wheeler tyres – Different types, pros & cons

 Two-wheeler tyres can be broadly classified into tubeless and tube-type tyres.
 Tubeless tyres are preferred because they better maintain air pressure and provide a smoother ride.
 In contrast, tube-type tyres are more traditional and often used in older models.

-2. What are the different two-wheeler tyre constructions available?
+2. What are the two different two-wheeler tyre constructions available?

 Tyres can be constructed as radial or bias (cross-ply).
 Radial tyres offer better performance at high speeds.
 They are cooler during long rides, while bias tyres are more durable and suitable for heavy loads.